episerver/EPiServer.Labs.Find.Toolbox/README.md

 # EPiServer.Labs.Find.Toolbox

-Toolbox primarily offers a way around current limitations of the Find synonym implementation.
+Toolbox features
+* An improved synonym implementation
+* MinimumShouldMatch
+* MatchPhrase and MatchPrefixPhrase
+* FuzzyQuery and WildcardQuery

+All can be used together or independently and depends on the .For() call for the original query

-Toolbox solves limitations in the following scenarios:
+Toolbox's improved synonym implementation solves limitations in the following scenarios:
 * Missing or unexplainable hits when using .WithAndAsDefaultOperator()
 * Multiple term synonyms
 * Multiple term synonyms bidirectional